 *I do not use your email for anything else other than adding you to my blog subscription list which you can opt out of at any time.

-Other Mushroom Recipes You Might Also Like
+My Other Popular Risotto Recipes You Might Also Like

-30-Minute Mushroom Risotto
+30-Minute Mushroom Risotto Recipe

 I suggest serving your 30-minute mushroom risotto with a couple of slices of garlic bread per person.
 This could be baking in your oven whilst you make the risotto.